aditiohri/twemoji-tic-tac-toe/README.md

 👈 = in process

 TO DO

-- style player picker buttons 👈

-* on load
-* on start
-* adjust game start layout so that player picker buttons/prompts are horizontally opposite above the gameboard top border
+- I can restart the game at any time 👈

 - The token I choose will be different from the one my opponent chooses
 * start button does not appear on screen until two different tokens chosen
 * user sees an error message if they choose the same token

 AAUser,